terraform-compliance/cli/docs/pages/contribution/index.md

-Normally, we expect to have either a [Bug Reporting](https://github.com/eerkunt/terraform-compliance/issues/new?assignees=eerkunt&labels=bug&template=bug_report.md&title=) or a [Feature Request](https://github.com/eerkunt/terraform-compliance/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=) before having a Pull Request for in the codebase that will effect any functionality.
+Normally, we expect to have either a [Bug Reporting](https://github.com/eerkunt/terraform-compliance/issues/new?assignees=eerkunt&labels=bug&template=bug_report.md&title=) or a [Feature Request](https://github.com/eerkunt/terraform-compliance/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=) before having a Pull Request for in the codebase that will affect any functionality.
 This is not a hard requirement, you are free to create a new Pull Request if you find something is wrong or missing within the codebase or documentation.

 There is few mandatory requirement for the Pull Requests ;

-1. All code changes that effects functionality MUST have [tests](https://github.com/eerkunt/terraform-compliance/tree/master/tests) implemented within the same Pull Request.
+1. All code changes that affects functionality MUST have [tests](https://github.com/eerkunt/terraform-compliance/tree/master/tests) implemented within the same Pull Request.
 2. Any functionality change must be recorded within the [CHANGELOG](https://github.com/eerkunt/terraform-compliance/blob/master/CHANGELOG.md).
 3. Your Pull Request must pass the CI in order to be processed.